matanmay/portfolio-website/README.md

    Open `index.html` in your preferred web browser to view the website locally.

 ## Usage
-This portfolio website is hosted on GitHub Pages.
-Visit [here](https://github.com/matanmay/portfolio) to view the live version.
+This portfolio website is hosted on Netlify.
+Please feel free to visit ([here](https://matanmay.netlify.app/)) to view the live version.

 To edit or update any content, modify the HTML and CSS files within the repository.
 If you are making major changes, please consider creating a new branch.